General Services

 Knowing the Rules of the Game

-This comprehensive full day certificate workshop focuses on the essential knowledge to protect BC employees in any type of workplace.
-This program is designed for delivery in community organizations to empower their participants to assist them in retaining their jobs through knowledge of their rights and responsibilities in the workplace.
+This Comprehensive full day certificate workshop designed for BC workers focuses on the essential knowledge new, young and otherwise marginalized workers need to know in any type of workplace.
+We hope to partner with community organizations to empower their participants to betterretain their jobs through the knowledge of their rights and responsibilities as an employee.

-This knowledge is extremely important especially as many historically marginalized peoples are now able to enter the workforce in a meaningful way.
-It can be life changing to earn a living wage however if we are unable to navigate the environment it can end up being a negative experience.
+This knowledge is extremely important especially since many historically marginalized people are now able to enter the workforce in a meaningful way.
+It can be life changing to earn a living wage, however if we don't know how to navigate the environment it can end up being a negative experience.
 Getting the job is just the first step.
+Give your cohort the advantage of this essential knowledge they need to retain the job they trained and worked so hard for.

-Trish has served her Metis Nation of BC (MNBC) and Community in roles as President of Northwest BC Metis Association, Women's Representative for MNBC Region 6, the MNBC Governance Council as well as Regional District of Kitimat Stikine (RDKS) Alternate Director for Electoral Area "E" and as a Commissioner on the Thornhill Advisory Planning Commission (TAPC).
-She is a BCCWITT - LIT representative, and has worked with many local non-profit organizations.
+As a Metis Nation of BC (MNBC) citizen Trish has served her nation in roles as President of Northwest BC Metis Association, Regin 6 Women's Representtive for Metis Women of BC (MWBC), and held positions with the Regional District of Kitimat Stikine (RDKS) as Alternate Director for Electoral Area "E" and as a commissioner on the Thornhill Advisory Planning Commission (TAPC).
+She is a BCCWITT - LIT representative, and had worked with many local non-profit organization.

 R.E.D.
 Program